kamilburda/batcher/dev/_pages/Known Issues.md

 Images created by custom actions (e.g. via `plug-in-decompose`) are currently not usable in Batcher.
 [This will be resolved in a future version](https://github.com/kamilburda/batcher/issues/56).

+When saving presets for a custom action, some arguments are currently not saved.
+These include fonts, brushes, palettes, gradients and patterns.

+For the built-in Color Balance and Hue-Saturation actions, non-default blend mode or opacity values below 100 will not produce the same results as the corresponding tools in GIMP due to a technical limitation.